Delegation Pattern

 Concepts

-means: "I'm not implementing this method myself, but instead I'm passing the call to another object that knows how."
+Delegationmeans: "I'm not implementing this method myself, but instead I'm passing the call to another object that knows how."

 In Go, delegation is commonly implemented through:

-(automatic delegation)- Explicit forwarding (manual delegation)
+Struct embedding(automatic delegation)- Explicit forwarding (manual delegation)

-, we may have better flexible and extensible
+But with interface, we may have better flexible and extensible

 An Example

-of integers, we can add or remove number from it.
+Let's say that, we have an set of integers, we can add or remove number from it.

 type IntSet struct {